 I’m Cara and I’ve been in love with photography and digital image manipulation for some time now.
-Sometimes when I’m working with images I would like to fill in a section with a solid color or pattern.
-Instead of tediously painting it in with a brush, I can use the Paint Bucket tool.
+Sometimes when I’m working with images I would like to fill a section in Photoshop with a solid color or pattern.
+Instead of tediously painting it with a brush, I can use the Paint Bucket tool.

 Come along and I’ll show you how it works!

 Note: the screenshots below are taken from the Windows version of Photoshop CC.
 If you are using the Mac version, they will look slightly different.

 First, you need to find the tool.
 There are 70 tools in Photoshop, so they don’t all fit in the toolbox to the left.
 For this reason, similar tools are grouped together and only the default tool’s icon appears on the toolbar.